Gandhi blog series #9

 What did Gandhi die for?

-Godse held the view that Gandhi’s idea of non-violence was impractical.
+Godse, and his extremist group, held the view that Gandhi’s idea of non-violence was impractical.
 He blamed Gandhi for not taking an aggressive stand against the oppressors.
 War, according to him, was the moral duty (dharma) of a hindu.

 Gandhi Supported Muslims in India